-8. Discharges of drilling muds and produced waters to surface waters have caused locally significant environmental damage where discharges are not in compliance with State and Federal statutes and regulations or where NPDES permits have not been issued.
+8. Discharges of drilling muds and produced waters to surface waters have caused locally significant environmental damage where discharges are not in compliance with State and Federal regulations where NPDES have statutes and or permits not been issued.
 Comments were divided on this issue even among those who were critical of similar conclusions; some agreed, while others stated that there is no evidence that drilling muds or produced water cause environmental damage.
 Some stated that both drilling muds and produced water are relatively nonhazardous and nontoxic.
 Several comments specific to Alaska stated that the Clean Water Act adequately regulates the management of large-volume wastes in Alaska.